 - <function> is a functional module name, which may be power-tree, pinmux, sdmmc-drv, keys, comm (Wifi/BT), camera, etc. - <board> is a name you have selected to represent your platform.
-For example, names use lower case letters. - <version> is a board version number, such as a00.
+For example, P2972 is the name of the Jetson AGX Xavier Developer Kit.
+NVIDIA <board> names use lower case letters. - <version> is a board version number, such as a00.
 Files for NVIDIA reference boards include a version number.
 Files for customer platforms are not required to include a version number.